 Lake Nakuru – 230 km – 7 hours drive from Masai Mara

 Lake Nakuru is a small park but has so much to offer.
-It is one of our favourite places in Kenya and different to the Masai Mara so the two parks can’t be compared.
-The rare Rothschild Giraffe is one of the highlights here for us.
+It is one of our favourite places in Kenya.
+It’s different to the Masai Mara so the two parks can’t be compared.
+The rare Rothschild giraffe is one of the highlights here for us.
 Other great spottings are the five rhinos that came close to our vehicle, jackal pups and two leopard sightings.

 Lake Bogoria – 160 km – 3 hours drive from Lake Nakuru

 The flamingos are not accessible during our stay at Lake Nakuru, but Martin confirms they are at Lake Bogoria.
-Due to climate change and fragmentation, flamingo’s numbers are nowhere close to what they were in the past.
+Due to climate change and fragmentation, flamingo’s numbers are nowhere near to what they were in the past.
 Although fewer in numbers, the sight of these long-legged pink birds on the shoreline is no less hypnotizing.
 We camp overnight at Lake Bogoria right beside the lake to visit the flamingos in the morning and the Pokot Tribes at Lake Baringo in the afternoon.

 Kenya is recognised as one of the best places in the world to go on safari.
-Their long-standing policy of no hunting, coupled with their commitment to conservation and preserving wildlife against many obstacles, has countries following in their footsteps.
+Their long-standing policy of no hunting, together with their commitment to conservation and preserving wildlife against many obstacles, has countries following in their footsteps.